anthobarbarich/paradisecity/content/practical.md

       If you want to sell your ticket to a friend, no problem.
-    question: CAN I SHARE MY WEEKEND TICKET WITH A FRIEND?
+    question: CAN I SHARE MY TICKET WITH A FRIEND?
   - answer: >-
       You can buy tickets for someone else.
 Note that there is a limit of 10 tickets per order.